COM-101. Fundamentals of Public Speaking

 produce broadcast quality production content suitable to be aired on WCLH.

 Click here for course fee.

 A study of the basic foundations in the theory and practice of communication research.
 The course will review the varied concepts and methods used in designing and conducting research specific to the discipline of Communication Studies and introduce students to the process of applying to the Institutional Review Board for research permission involving human subjects.
 Emphasis on ability to hone research topics, identify research sources, and write literature reviews.
 Required of all majors.
 Taught every fall semester.

 A focus on the principles and techniques of sampling, data analysis, and data interpretation as applied to communication research.
 Qualitative and quantitative analyses will be explored, as will fundamental aspects of both descriptive and interpretive statistics.
 An emphasis is placed on students’ ability to work independently to gather, analyze, interpret, and report original research findings.
 Required of all majors.
 Taught every spring semester.

 COM-352.
 Advanced Public Relations Campaigns

-COM-352 is an advanced course in public relations, taught in seminar format.
+An advanced course in public relations, taught in seminar format.
 Emphasis is placed on planning, researching, budgeting, carrying out and evaluating actual public relations campaigns.
 The course is both writing and speaking intensive.
 In cooperation with various community-based businesses and non-profit clients, student 'teams' conduct actual semester-long promotional campaigns.
 Students should be competent in basic newswriting, interviewing, and fundamentals of public relations.
-Course taught in alternative spring semesters.

 COM-354.
 International Field Experience in Communication